Surge protector: Industrial use

 A surge arrester, surge protection device (SPD) or transient voltage surge suppressor (TVSS), is used to protect equipment in power transmission and distribution systems.
 The energy criterion for various insulation materials can be compared by impulse ratio.
 A surge arrester should have a low impulse ratio so that a surge incident on the surge arrester may be bypassed to the ground instead of passing through the apparatus.

 To protect a unit of equipment from transients occurring on an attached conductor, a surge arrester is connected to the conductor just before it enters the equipment.
-The surge arrester is also connected to ground and functions by routing energy from an over-voltage transient to ground if one occurs, while isolating the conductor from ground at normal operating voltages.
-This is usually achieved through use of a varistor, which has substantially different resistances at different voltages.
+The surge arrester is also connected to ground and functions by routing energy from an overvoltage transient to ground if one occurs, while isolating the conductor from ground at normal operating voltages.
+This is usually achieved through the use of a varistor, which has substantially different resistances at different voltages.

 Surge arresters are not generally designed to protect against a direct lightning strike to a conductor, but rather against electrical transients resulting from lightning strikes occurring in the vicinity of the conductor.
 Lightning striking the earth produces ground currents that can pass over buried conductors and induce a transient that propagates outward towards the ends of the conductor.
-The same kind of induction happens in overhead and above-ground conductors, which experience the passing energy of an atmospheric electromagnetic pulse caused by the lightning flash.
+The same kind of induction happens in overhead and above-ground conductors, which experience the passing energy of an atmospheric electromagnetic pulse caused by a lightning flash.

-The common assumptions regarding lightning specifically, based ANSI/IEEE C62.41 and UL 1449 (3rd ed.), are that minimum lightning-based power line surges inside a building are typically 10,000 amperes or 10 kiloamperes (kA).
-This is based on 20 kA striking a power line, the imparted current then traveling equally in both directions on the power line with the resulting 10 kA traveling into the building.
+The common assumptions regarding lightning, specifically, based on ANSI/IEEE C62.41 and UL 1449 (3rd ed.), are that minimum lightning-based power line surges inside a building are typically 10,000 amperes or 10 kiloamperes (kA).
+This is based on 20 kA striking a power line, the imparted current then traveling equally in both directions on the power line, with the resulting 10 kA traveling into the building.
 These assumptions are based on an average approximation for testing minimum standards.
 While 10 kA is typically good enough for minimum protection against lightning strikes, it is possible for a lightning strike to impart up to 200 kA to a power line with 100 kA traveling in each direction.